-A word of caution, however: Instagram does not support links other than in the bio.
-The CTAs that you post should therefore be mostly written prompts and motivations rather than a simple URL. 🔗
+A word of caution, however: Instagram’s design does not support links other than in the bio.
+The CTAs that you post should therefore be mostly written prompts and motivations rather than a simple link. 🔗

 🔥 Tip #8: Use relevant hashtags based on your expertise.

-🔥 Tip #9: Encourage discussion and interact with your subscribers
+🔥 Tip #9: Encourage discussions and interact with your followers.

 🔥 Tip #10: Stop and analyze the performance of your publications on a regular basis.

-This allows you to quickly identify tops 👍 and flops 👎 and adapt your communication strategy.
+This is going to allow you to quickly identify tops 👍 and flops 👎 and adapt your communication strategy.

 To summarize, Instagram is very useful in promoting your podcast for several reasons:

 - Creating content is easy on Instagram 🔥

 - Thanks to the “Poll” and “Question” features in Stories, you can ask your podcast Instagram followers questions directly and have them participate in the creation of some of your audio episodes or other content.

 - The guests you host are usually on Instagram.
 Ask them to share the episode they appeared in on their accounts 🤜 🤛